neul-labs/stkd/README.md

 #   ○ feature/auth-oauth
 #     ◉ feature/auth-tests  (you are here)

-# Submit all PRs
+# Submit all PRs with reviewers and labels
-gt submit --stack
+gt submit --stack --reviewers alice,bob --labels feature,auth

 # Navigate the stack
 gt down          # Go to parent branch